aadhav-n1/QuickShorts/README.md

 [![GitHub pull-requests closed](https://badgen.net/github/closed-prs/aadhav-n1/QuickShorts)](https://GitHub.com/aadhav-n1/QuickShorts/pull/)
 ![Python Version](https://img.shields.io/badge/Python%20Version-3.7-informational)

+**Update (12 February 2020): The project is still active and the desktop application is a WIP (Work-In-Progress).
+Hope to see your support till then!**

 Commuting and stuck in the traffic?
 Returning after your exhaustive 9-5 job?
 Check the latest updates on Nation, Market, Business, Bollywood, Sports and much more using your tool! **Quick 30-second reads with no ads!**